 With a hand blender or mix master blend butter and sugar together.
 Add eggs and mix.
 Add mashed banana.

-In a separate bowl, use a fork to mix flour, baking soda, baking powder, sea salt and walnuts.
+In a separate bowl, use a fork to mix flour, baking soda, baking powder and sea salt.

 Fold in ingredients of first bowl with mashed banana.
 Do not over mix.

 Use non-stick spray on a standard size loaf pan (8-1/2 x 4-1/2 x 2-1/2 inches).
 Add banana bread ingredients.